Skip to main content

 The diagram shows why PoW naturally discourages "split voting."
 A miner who divides their hash power between two competing chains (EV = 0.5) earns less than one who commits fully to the stronger chain (EV = 0.9).
 Hash power is a finite resource — spending it on a losing fork has a real opportunity cost.

 Real example: In 2023, Bitcoin miners collectively made around 500 quintillion attempts per second to find the winning number.
-The first one to find it broadcasts the block to the network, everyone else verifies it in milliseconds, and the winner earns the block reward (currently 3.125 BTC).
+The first one to find it broadcasts the block to the network, everyone else verifies it in milliseconds, and the winner earns the block reward (3.125 BTC as of 2024 — this halves approximately every four years).

 Why does this prevent cheating?